 Running a rule-breaking, physics-bending, industry-disrupting automobile company sounds like a tremendous challenge.
-Add a mission to colonize Mars, five beloved sons into the mix, and you have your hands full; unless your Elon Musk.
+Add a mission to colonize Mars, juggling responsibilities across multiple groundbreaking companies, five beloved sons into the mix, and you have your hands full; unless your Elon Musk.

 We examine a day in the life of Elon Musk by reviewing pools of first-hand interviews.
 Sources range from his Reddit AMA to Business Insider and Mashable.